Gaining Coaching Confidence and Evolving the Sport of Ultimate

 Both Avalon and Jack have the same message for people on the fence about signing up: “do it!”
 Avalon’s parting thoughts on her own experiences make her confident that coaches, or even potential coaches, have nothing to lose by registering.
 “Being a player-coach is tough.
 I don’t know if I’d recommend it…but having a player-coach is better than not having a coach at all!
 Even just as a player, the conference can be great.
 It’s so much easier to buy into concepts together, so just sign up, find an interesting talk, share it with your coach or teammates, and who knows where it could lead!”

-To sign up for the 2019 URCA Conference for free, visit the registration page today!
+To sign up for our next Conference, visit the registration page today!

 Photo of Avalon by Paul Rutherford for UltiPhotos and photo of Jack, courtesy of Jack Dowling by Stacy Alan Headen